Purpose

 joins the Breast Cancer List?

-of these members simply read the messages, available either
+members simply read the messages, either as they are posted

-messages back to the list only rarely, as interest and
+list only rarely, as interest and personal needs dictate.

-in active discussions (called "threads" for
+other members will be involved in active discussions (called

-the subject line which identifies the responses) the feeling
+"threads" for the subject line which identifies

-on the list is that of an intimate support group.
+feeling on the list is that of an intimate support group.

 Unlike